ferpetrelli/search-filters-builder/README.md

 @if ($filtering->activeFilters()->isNotEmpty())
     <div>
         <h4>Selected filters:</h4>
         @foreach($filtering->activeFilters() as $option)
             <a href="{{$option->url}}">{{ $option->label }}</a>
         @endforeach
         <a href="{!! route('filters') !!}">Clear all</a>
     </div>
 @endif
 ```

 The entire logic to build all URL's is managed automatically by our Sections and Filters classes.

+# Performing an actual search

+The way an actual search is triggered on your data sources is entirely up to you.

+This package will provide you with a simple and flexible way to build your filters and sorters, but connecting the generated URL's will depend on your application.

+## Executing scopes

+To close this gap, I recommend using the [Scoped Controller](https://github.com/ferpetrelli/scoped-controller) package.

+It's solely functionality is to execute scopes over your query builders depending on your URL's, which makes it a perfect fit.

+Your controllers and views will always be decluttered this way.

 # Installation